k-symplectic structures and absolutely trianalytic subvarieties in hyperkahler manifolds: -symplectic structures and Clifford representations

 \remark Given a $k$-symplectic structure $(\bOmega, q)$, we can consider any subspace $\bOmega'\subset \bOmega$.
 Then $(\bOmega',q|_{\bOmega'})$ is a $k'$-symplectic structure for $k'=\dim_\bbC \bOmega'$.
 We will call it a substructure of $(\bOmega,q)$.
 Note that such substructure can be degenerate even if the initial structure was not.

 \remark Consider a vector space $V$ of complex dimension 4.
-Then $\bOmega = \Lambda^2V$ gives a 6-symplectic structure on $V$, since the set of all degenerate two-forms on $V$ is a Plucker quadric, and all non-zero degenerate two-forms have two-dimensional kernel.
+Then $\bOmega = \Lambda^2V$ gives a 6-symplectic structure on $V$, since the set of all degenerate two-forms on $V$ is a Pl\"ucker quadric, and all non-zero degenerate two-forms have two-dimensional kernel.

 There exist examples of non-degenerate $k$-symplectic structures for every $k$, as follows from the construction described below.

 Recall the definition of Clifford algebras (for the proofs of all statements about Clifford algebras, see \cite{ABS}).
 We will always assume that all vector spaces are either real or complex, however the definition below is valid for any field.
 Consider a vector space $E$ with quadratic form $q\in S^2E^*$.
 By definition, the Clifford algebra $\Cl(E,q)$ is the quotient of the tensor algebra $T^\bullet E$ by the two-sided ideal generated by all tensors of the form $x\otimes x - q(x,x)\cdot 1$, for all $x \in E$.
 The elements generating the ideal belong to the even part of the tensor algebra, so the Clifford algebra is $\bbZ/2\bbZ$-graded, $\Cl(E,q) = \Cl^0(E,q)\oplus \Cl^1(E,q)$.
 There exists an automorphism $\tau\colon \Cl(E,q)\to \Cl(E,q)$, which acts as the identity on $\Cl^0(E,q)$ and as multiplication by $-1$ on $\Cl^1(E,q)$.
 There is also an antiautomorphism of transposition which maps $x = x_1\cdot\ldots\cdot x_k$ to $x^t = x_k\cdot\ldots\cdot x_1$ for any $x_i\in E$.
 We will use the notation $\bar{x} = \tau(x^t)$ for $x\in\Cl(E,q)$.